 When a person stops taking citalopram or other antidepressants, they may experience withdrawal symptoms, including mood changes, muscle aches, and sensations akin to electric shocks.

-Citalopram, which people may know by the brand name Celexa, can cause some people to experience withdrawal symptoms on stopping the drug.
-These symptoms may include muscle aches, chills, digestive upset, and changes in mood.
+Citalopram, which people may know by the brand name Celexa, can cause some people to experience withdrawal symptoms upon stopping the drug.
+These symptoms

 Citalopram withdrawal symptoms can vary in their onset, duration, and intensity.

-Withdrawal or discontinuation symptoms are common after coming off antidepressants.
+Withdrawal or discontinuation symptoms are common after discontinuing antidepressants.
 Some research suggests that these symptoms affect 56% of people who stop taking their depression medication.

 In this article, we discuss citalopram withdrawal in more detail, including its symptoms and ways to minimize or prevent them.

-Citalopram is one of a group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
+Citalopram is one medication in a group of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 It is available as a tablet or an oral solution.

 - alcohol use disorder

 Some people might also take citalopram to treat specific symptoms, such as postmenopausal flushing.